aasitamk/aasitamk.github.io/README.md

 # EXERCISE 1

-## Incident Description:
+## Description:

-A security incident related to the leakage of AWS credentials has been identified by Infosec.
-A possible attack must be either contained or prevented through the articulation of the steps contained in the procedure below.
+>A security incident related to the leakage of AWS credentials has been identified by Infosec.
+>A possible attack must be either contained or prevented through the articulation of the steps contained in the procedure below.

 ## Procedure:

-##### Step 1- Remove all permissions from the affected AWS user.
+### Step 1- Remove all permissions from the affected AWS user.
 Credentials must not be revoked at this stage.

    **1.1-** Find an Infosec user with the *admin* role:<br/>
    ```nu sec iam show group infosec-permissions-admin```